 Don’t expect a recruiter interview to be a light-weight chat; except to get grilled on the same subjects that you would at a bank.
-And when you’re asked tricky questions, don’t lose your cool because you’re ‘only talking to a recruiter’.
+And when you're asked tricky questions, don’t lose your cool because you're 'only talking to a recruiter'.
 Vince Natteri, director of recruiters Pinpoint Asia in Hong Kong, explains: “I once had a candidate with a top-notch CV who seemed perfect for the bank.
 But when we probed into her background, her answers weren’t consistent and she became defensive and aggressive.
-This attitude meant we didn’t refer her to the bank.”
+Her attitude meant we didn’t refer her.”

-If you’re sick of your current bank or colleagues, it’s tempting to use a recruiter as a sounding-board for your grievances.
+If you're sick of your current bank or colleagues, it’s tempting to use a recruiter as a sounding-board for your grievances.
 “Criticising other people is never a good idea in an interview with a recruiter.
-Focus on the positive when talking about your experiences,” says Roeder.
+Focus on the positive when talking about your experiences,” says Roeder from Hays.

 Have a confidential story, tip, or comment you’d like to share?
 Email: email@example.com or Telegram: @simonmortlock